Gentle Introduction to Feature Scaling

 ---|---|

 Can you see how the overall pattern of our data points is preserved?
-The key difference though is that the standardised data points are centered around the origin with an overall spread of one.
+The key difference though is that the standardized data points are centered around the origin with an overall spread of one.

-Mean normalisation
+Mean normalization

 Where: